kbengine/kbengine.github.com/docs/installation.md

 Install mysql:

-		If the windows system then add the following code to make my.ini mysql case sensitive
+		If the Windows then add the following code to make my.ini mysql case sensitive

 		[mysqld]
 		lower_case_table_names = 0